hagbard/the-flogger-manual/docs/flogger_next.md

 replacement [`FluentLogger`]({{site.next.FluentLogger}}) implementation with additional features as well as new backend implementations and features.

-## Efficient log statements with String Template syntax
+## String Template Syntax Integration

-Utilize Java's new `StringTemplate` syntax to improve readability of your log statements.
+Utilize Java's new `StringTemplate` syntax to improve readability of your log statements (JDK 21 and above).

 <!-- @formatter:off -->
 ```java